Anthem (N-Joi song): Critical reception

 Larry Flick from American magazine Billboard wrote, "After receiving attention stateside as an import, duo offers frenetic, sample-happy houser in mixes that should have been lengthened slightly, but will be warmly welcomed at numerous clubs regardless."
-In an 1996 review of new remixes, Flick commented, "A relic from the bygone techno era is freshened up with time-sensitive trance and house remixes by N-Joi, Spike, and the increasingly hot Richard "Humpty" Vission.
+In a 1996 review of new remixes, Flick commented, "A relic from the bygone techno era is freshened up with time-sensitive trance and house remixes by N-Joi, Spike, and the increasingly hot Richard "Humpty" Vission.
 Nearly every version wisely maintains the original track's mind-bending hook, which deserves to finally be heard on pop and crossover airwaves.
 Regardless of radio's reception, expect club DJs to embrace this still-shiny bauble with renewed passion."

 In 1991, Peter Stanton from Record Mirror noted that "this bumping, thumping number is being given a second chance after their recent Adrenalin EP paved the way forward.
 Boys, it's spelt E-N-J-O-Y if you were having trouble."
 The magazine's James Hamilton described "Anthem" as a "slow then bounding piano jangled jaunty raver" and "another deservingly reissued floorfiller".

 Impact and legacy

 In 1995, British DJ Sister Bliss selected "Anthem" as one of "the tracks that mean most to her", saying, "And what an anthem it is!
 Eclipse had them on every week, it seemed – they didn't seem to do PAs anywhere else.
 They had these farts dancing with their tits out.
 It was quite amusing.
 That whole EP is fantastic, it's the sound of the time but it doesn't date.
 It's a reliable classic.
 It's always the last tune of the night – people must be bored with me playing it. it reminds me of driving around the M25 looking for the rave and ending up in a field with 10,000 smelly people."

 The original version of "Anthem" is featured in the 2013 video game Grand Theft Auto V and its accompanying soundtrack.

-The song was featured in the iconic clubbing movie Beats in 2019.
+The song was featured in the clubbing movie Beats in 2019.